jasonkamin/OverlapTool/README.md

 --HltTreePath <path_to_HltTree_file>

-optional:    --rate <full_rate>  --nEvents 100  --verbosity <0 or 1>  --debug <0 or 1>  --customrootpath <path_to_root>
+optional:    --rate <full_rate>  --nEvents 100  --customrootpath <path_to_root>  --SetAllEvtSizes <100>  --verbosity <0 or 1>  --debug <0 or 1>

 ````

 '--mytag' is simply to give the output a unique name.  ie. the output would be called Overlaps_base_output_name.root

-'--rate' is your desired raw input collision rate by which the HltTree results get scaled.

 '--HltTreePath' is the path to your root file containing the HltTree.
 The tree should be in a TDirectory called 'hltbitanalysis'

+'--rate' is your desired raw input collision rate by which the HltTree results get scaled.

 '--nEvents' is the number of HltTree events you want to run over.

 '--customrootpath' point to your preferred root installation

+'--SetAllEvtSizes' integer that will be used for the average event size of all paths.

 '--debug', if this is *not* set to 0 then the .C(.h) MakeClass files will be generated but *not* run (you can do it by hand).